-Upgrades/Improvements Wastewater Management Systems.
-This option would involve upgrading Guam treatment plants and ocean outfalls to have refurbished primary and/or upgraded to secondary treated effluent to improve coastal water quality that would in turn enhance coral health in the coastal zone of Guam.
-This option is an alternative for the Northern District Wastewater Treatment Plant under consideration within this EIS.
+This option would involve upgrading Guam treatment plants and ocean outfalls to have secondary treated effluent to improve coastal water quality that would in turn enhance coral health in the coastal zone of Guam.
+This option is an alternative for the Northern District Wastewater Treatment Plant under consideration within this EIS/OEIS.